 The award has been presented jointly with Pittcon since 2002 and is given out each year at a special ceremony during Pittcon.
 The recipient’s name and achievements are added to the Pittcon Hall of Fame, which conference attendees can visit at the show each year.

-Nicholas Pelick and Walter Supina, founders of Supelco, were honored posthumously with the Pittcon Heritage Award on March 18 at the 2019 Pittcon Conference and Expo.
+Stan Stearns, founder and director of research of the VICI group of companies, received the Pittcon Heritage Award on March 2 at the 2020 Pittcon Conference and Expo.

 Previous Winners of the Pittcon Heritage Award